MinyanLi/MinyanLi.github.io/create_github_page/readme.md

-# How I make my first github pages blog
+## How I make my first github pages blog
-This is how I make my first github page:

 #### Step 1 Create new repositary
 - Use "github_username.github.io" to name the repositary